 Mitigate a brand reputation crisis.
 Sometimes customer complaints go beyond what can be addressed individually.
 In the event of a widespread data breach or a disastrous black Friday event, many individuals may be affected and post their experiences online.
 Being able to gauge public sentiment or backlash can help inform a public apology or PR strategy to mitigate the impact of such an event on a brand’s reputation.

 Detect theft and counterfeit goods.
-Believe it or not, many people brag about their exploits on social media after shoplifting.
+Believe it or not, many people brag about their exploits on social media after committing crimes like shoplifting.
 Searching public social media data and filtering for keywords relevant to shoplifting can help brands detect, investigate and mitigate theft.
 A tool that can search marketplaces on the dark web is also useful for locating the sale of counterfeit or stolen goods.

 Find leaked sensitive data (more on this later).
 According to a 2018 survey, a majority of CISOs worldwide believe that data breaches are inevitable.
 Data breaches can have a huge impact on customer trust and brand reputation—so the ability to find and handle data leaks before they get out of hand is integral to protecting brand assets.
 Dark web discovery tools are useful for finding exploited vulnerabilities relevant to an organization.
 Leak perpetrators can also operate in plain sight; data aggregation tools can quickly locate disgruntled (former) employees who post sensitive or harmful information on social media about your brand.

 Phishing doesn’t only occur via email.
 Social media platforms used to deliver customer service are often targeted in phishing attacks.
 For example, hackers can open fraudulent social media accounts posing as a brand and address customer complaints or requests.
 Responses often reroute victims to spoofed company sites where their personal information is collected.
 Victims are often targeted at opportune times on evenings and weekends when companies are slow to react.
-Social media monitoring can help brands find fraudulent accounts and interactions that could lead to customer attacks and compromised brand trust.
+Social media monitoring can help brands find fraudulent accounts and interactions that could lead to executive protection risks, customer attacks, and compromised brand trust.

 Brand Reputation Monitoring